All accepted abstracts will be published in the ISE 2019 abstract book.

 In accordance with IEEE policy, papers that have been previously published in any conference proceedings cannot be republished.
 A plagiarism tool will be used to verify originality.
-Prospective authors of the ISE 2019 proceedings must significantly expand and enhance their conference abstracts to be considered for publication in this Special Issue of the IEEE TDEI.
+Authors must significantly expand and enhance their conference abstracts to be considered for publication in this Special Issue of the IEEE TDEI.

 Further questions concerning this Special Issue should be directed to either one of the Guest Editors or directly to the Editor-in-Chief of the IEEE Transactions on Dielectrics and Electrical Insulation, Professor Edward Cherney (firstname.lastname@example.org).
 The Guest Editors for this special issue are: Professor Sidney Lang (email@example.com), Professor Axel Mellinger (firstname.lastname@example.org) and Professor Tofail Syed (email@example.com)